Airadzy/Datamining_Propstore/README.md

 3. Configure ChromeDriver:
 Download the appropriate version of ChromeDriver based on your Chrome browser version from ChromeDriver Downloads.

-4. Updated config.json file for (1) Create Propstore log-in details and (2) mySQL configurations On Propstore.com, create a username and password and update the config.json file with those as well as relevant details for mySQL installation
+4. Updated config.json file for (1) Create Propstore log-in details, (2) mySQL configurations and (3) the OMDB API.
+For (1) On Propstore.com, create a username and password.
+On (2) update the config.json file with those as well as relevant details for mySQL installation.
+On (3), go on https://www.omdbapi.com/ and create an API key to then place into the config.json (note that the free API only allows 1,000 API accesses per day)

 ## Usage
 Run the script by executing the following command (specifying :